Chart Color Schemes

 Residential development activity is lower than average in Alexandra Hills according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Alexandra Hills has experienced around 42 dwellings receiving development approval annually.
-Over the past 5 financial years, between FY-21 and FY-25, an estimated 210 homes were approved, with a further 32 approved so far in FY-26.
-This results in approximately 0.9 new residents per year per dwelling constructed during this period.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Alexandra Hills has experienced around 42 dwellings receiving development approval annually.
+Approximately 210 homes were approved over the past five financial years, between FY-21 and FY-25, with an additional 39 approved so far in FY-26.
+This results in an average of about 0.9 new residents per year per dwelling constructed during this period.

-Given these figures, new construction is matching or outpacing demand, offering buyers more options and enabling population growth that could exceed current expectations.
-The average value of new homes being built is $460,000.
-In FY-26, $7.1 million in commercial development approvals have been recorded, demonstrating the area's primarily residential nature.
-When measured against Greater Brisbane, Alexandra Hills records about three-quarters the building activity per person and places among the 46th percentile of areas assessed nationally, resulting in relatively constrained buyer choice and supporting interest in existing properties.
-New development consists of 64.0% detached dwellings and 36.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points, from family homes to more affordable compact living.
+New construction appears to match or outpace demand, offering buyers more options and potentially enabling population growth that exceeds current expectations.
+The average value of new homes being built is approximately $461,000, indicating a focus on the premium market with high-end developments.
+In FY-26, around $7.1 million in commercial approvals have been registered, suggesting the area's residential character.
+Compared to Greater Brisbane, Alexandra Hills records about three-quarters of the building activity per person.
+Nationally, it places among the 46th percentile of areas assessed, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.

 Frequently Asked Questions - Development